 After coding the text together, the students coded their own text and took notes on their note sheet.
 We also added the new vocabulary words we learned on our domain specific vocabulary wall.
 Our next lesson was about the egg stage of the life cycle.
 By this point, our eggs had been in the incubator 8 days.
 I asked the students to draw what they thought was inside the egg on day 8.
 Together we closely read a text about the egg.
 Again we coded the text, answered text dependent questions, and defined unknown words.
 Then we looked at and discussed the Chick Embryo Development chart.

 I hung the sheets from this day in our room so we could refer back to them throughout the unit.

 Then we moved to the hatching stage.
-We close read a text about how the chicks hatch and answered text dependent questions together.
+We read a text about how the chicks hatch and answered text dependent questions together.
+If you want to learn more about text dependent questions check out this blog post.
 Then the students coded their own text and defined any words that were new to them.

 Our last close read was on the chick stage.
-Our note sheets and vocabulary wall were finally complete.
+After reading, our note sheets and vocabulary wall were finally complete.

 For our final lesson, students wrote a literary nonfiction tab-book about the life cycle of a chicken.
 They used their note sheets and words from the vocabulary word wall to write their book.
 The results were simply amazing!

-We sell the Life Cycle of a Chicken texts, text dependent questions, text coding poster, chicken images, note sheets, student version of the texts, vocabulary words, cut and paste activity, inside the egg activity, literary nonfiction tab-book, and detailed lesson plans so you can easily teach the real science about the life cycle of a chicken in your classroom.
-You don’t have to actually hatch chicks to teach this unit.
+You can download the The Life Cycle of a Chicken texts, text dependent questions, text coding poster, chicken images, note sheets, student version of the texts, vocabulary words, cut and paste activity, inside the egg activity, literary nonfiction tab-book, and detailed lesson plans so you can easily teach the real science about the life cycle of a chicken in your classroom.
+(You don’t have to actually hatch chicks to teach this unit.)
 Click on the image below to visit our TPT store.